dreidev/gitflow/README.md

 npm i -g gitflow #Mac and Linux users only, will fail on windows
 ```

+## For help, questions, feature requests and bug reports
+open an issue.

 ## Contributing

 Fork the repository.
 Then, run: